somkenemuscle/somkenemuscle/README.md

-<h6>Ojukwu Somkene Ifechukwu</h6>
+<h4>About Me</h4>
 <div>
+Hi There 👋 ,
+I'm Somkene a Fullstack Developer based in Nigeria.

-I love art ✨, and programming allows me to merge artistry with problem-solving to create innovative digital solutions.
+I Love art ✨, and programming allows me to merge artistry with problem-solving to create innovative solutions.

-I showcase this through technologies like React, Next.js, and Tailwind CSS for the frontend, while building scalable applications using Node.js, Express, and MongoDB for the backend.

 With 4+ years of experience as a Fullstack Developer, I view coding as a creative space where I can innovate and bring my ideas to life 🥳.
 </div>

 <div>